Leonardo Errati

 Research

-My main research areas are cryptography, complexity theory, number theory.
+My main research areas are cryptography, complexity theory, number theory, and in my spare time I read about the history of mathematics.

-I am currently working on provable security and digital signatures.
+I am currently working on cryptographic group actions and digital signatures.

 Some thoughts